 I am mostly half mad-scientist (in the studio) and half absent-minded professor (in the real world), mom to 3 clever sons, and wife to one smart husband.
-Since earning my BFA from the Corcoran College of Art and Design, I have worked in paper arts, ceramics, photography, printmaking, writing, and jewelry design.
+Since earning my BFA from the Corcoran College of Art and Design, I have worked in paper arts, ceramics, photography, and as a printmaker, writer, and jewelry designer.

 My work reflects things that intrigue and thrill me: shimmering, antique, utilitarian, organic, embellished, magickal and more!
-I swoon over gemstones and crystals, fossils and pottery fragments, charms and beads.
-Bringing them together to turn everyday objects into personal treasures -- whether it is jewelry, home decor, or magickal tools --each is a pleasure to create and to share.
+I swoon over gemstones and crystals, fossils and pottery fragments, charms and beads, soldered glass slides.
+Bringing them together to turn everyday objects into personal treasures -- whether it is necklaces, pins,home decor, or magickal tools --each is a pleasure to create and to share.
 As I make each one, I wonder...who does this belong to?
 When the customer and item find each other, that's the real joy!

 Folks who have known me for some time have seen my ever-changing projects and products over the years; the pieces I design and craft constantly evolve with each new skill, material, or style I explore.

-When I decided to create my jewelry pieces using soft solder, or Tiffany technique, I really fell in love with the possibilities.
+When I decided to create my necklaces and other jewelry pieces using soft solder, or Tiffany technique, I really fell in love with the possibilities.
 All the stones and crystals I love can be involved, all the charms and tokens come into play, my ceramics can also get in the game, and my customers can own a one-of-a-kind jewelry item without breaking the bank.
-The metal itself is primarily tin, with elements of zinc, copper and silver; there is no nickel or aluminum.
+The metal used in soldered jewelry is primarily tin, with elements of zinc, copper and silver; there is no nickel or aluminum.